Brittany Packnett Cunningham

 Brittany N. Packnett Cunningham (born November 12, 1984) is an American activist and the co-founder of Campaign Zero.
-She was a member of President Barack Obama's Task Force on 21st Century Policing.
-She was previously executive director for Teach for America in St. Louis, Missouri.
+She served as executive director for Teach for America in St. Louis, Missouri, then as a member of President Barack Obama's Task Force on 21st Century Policing.

 Early life and education

-Packnett Cunningham was born on November 12, 1984, to Rev Ronald Broadnox Packnett and his wife, Gwendolyn.
-She is the daughter of an ordained Baptist minister in St. Louis.
-She earned a Bachelor of Arts degree in African-American Studies at Washington University in St. Louis and a master's degree in secondary education from American University.
-Favorable media reports have characterized her as being "woke".
+Packnett Cunningham was born on November 12, 1984, to Ronald Broadnox Packnett, an ordained Baptist minister in St. Louis, and his wife Gwendolyn.
+She graduated from John Burroughs School, then earned a Bachelor of Arts degree in African-American Studies at Washington University in St. Louis as an Ervin Scholar, and a master's degree in secondary education from American University.

 Career

 In 2014, while Packnett was the executive director of Teach for America in St. Louis, she became involved in the protests that erupted after a police officer shot and killed an 18-year-old black man, Michael Brown, in Ferguson, Missouri.
-She used Twitter and other social media to fight back against the distorted narrative the media was painting surrounding the protests.
+She used Twitter and other social media to fight what she called the distorted media narrative of the protests.
 Packnett became a significant figure of Black Twitter, where she spoke out about education, voting rights, and equal pay.

-The Washington Post described Packnett as "heavily involved in the planning and coordination of the Ferguson protest," and Missouri Governor Jay Nixon appointed her to serve on the Ferguson Commission established to respond to the unrest.
+The Washington Post described Packnett as "heavily involved in the planning and coordination of the Ferguson protest".
+Missouri Governor Jay Nixon appointed her to serve on the Ferguson Commission established to respond to the unrest.